ThisisShoo/thisisshoo.github.io/_portfolio/amat.md

 <p><a href="/projects/amat/" class="btn">Open full-screen viewer</a></p>

 <p class="amat-notes">
+  If you liked this project, please star my project on [GitHub](https://github.com/ThisisShoo/AMAT)!

   AMAT render of a spacecraft maneuvering from LEO to GEO.
 Use the drop-down menu on the top left to select refernce frame.
 The EarthFixed reference frame also includes ground track drawn on the surface of Earth. <br>

   Hover mouse over number to see the mission checkpoints: <br>